-Impact No. Impact description Mitigation measures Significance: No Mitigation Significance with Mitigation CONSTRUCTIO DN PHASE: ALL 4 PROJECTS C-G-1 Job creation: The construction phase of each project will generate about 60 jobs over 9 months.
+Impact No. Impact description Mitigation measures Significance: No Mitigation Significance with Mitigation CONSTRUCTIO ON PHASE: ALL 4 PROJECTS C-G-1 Job creation: The construction phase of each project will generate about 60 jobs over 9 months.
 Although this is a relatively small number of jobs, it is a greater number of jobs than have been created in Dealesville for some time and any job creation is significant in relation to local levels of unemployment.
 Over 60% of the construction phase benefit/ value is likely to accrue to previously disadvantaged individuals (PDIs) and between 40% and 60% of employees will be sourced locally.
 Reserve all unskilled jobs for local community members.
 Implement a training programme to upskill local and regional candidates for longer-term employment in the operation of the solar PV array.
 Medium Medium Local people are desperate for employment opportunities, as indicated by the several CVs already submitted via EnviroAfrica in response to the stakeholder engagement process.
 However, C-G-2 Linked economic opportunities: new business sales, multiplier effects and economic stimulation/ development of locally-owned support industries to respond to construction-related activities It is anticipated that the solar PV developments will generate opportunities for local business development and contracting in Dealesville.
 In reality, this is a locally unfamiliar technology requiring (1) mostly sophisticated, hi tech materials and manufacturing so that all but the base components will be imported (2) highly precise, skilled technicians to assemble and install the panels and associated infrastructure.
 Few materials and construction skills that are applicable are likely to be available in the immediate area, and most of the skilled labour and material inputs will come from elsewhere.
 Accommodation and restaurant establishments in the town will benefit directly: the professional and skilled workforce is likely to be billeted in Dealesville, and the increase in patronage of these establishments is likely to require hiring additional staff, additional purchases of goods in the town, etc. Dealesville is close enough to the proposed site that entire workforce could be bussed there daily, and if most of the unskilled workforce is recruited from Dealesville, there will be no need to have a site accommodation camp, so that all the benefits of accommodating a construction workforce will accrue to Dealesville.
 Moreover, the construction workforce will have disposable income some of which will be spent in the town.
 All this will increase the amount of money circulating in the local economy.
 Some nearby and adjacent farmers are keen for solar development in the area since they see it as an important economic injection into the area and perceive opportunities for themselves to benefit through contracting or land sales.
-Others, mostly further afield but two adjacent farmers, perceive only the potential negative impacts of disruption to farming practices eg more dust,the town and will have other social benefits (see C-G-4 impacts mitigation)MediumMedium the town and will have other social benefits (see C-G-4 impacts mitigation) Medium Medium
+Others, mostly further afield but two adjacent farmers, perceive only the potential negative impacts of disruption to farming practices eg more dust, and loss of value of adjoining farms.
+Develop procurement procedures that have an area of focus on enhancing local procurement, such as via: Making basic civil engineering - land clearance, road construction, earthworks - contracts available to local contractors Develop training programs for local construction workers (the sequential development of the four projects will create a time span suitable for doing so) in precision construction techniques.
+Do not develop a construction camp on site, but accommodate all the construction workforce in Dealesville and farm accommodation, and bus workers to site.
+This will increase the spend of wages in the town and will have other social benefits (see C-G-4 impacts mitigation) Medium Medium